 The next big goof was when those big four jumped into the arena, seeing the massive potential of making money, and they put these RPs on their rosters, or some other agencies that were doing similar businesses came to the fore and hired these RPs.

-The corruption started significantly as the RPs gained experience, and they never ever ran companies.
+The corruption started significantly as the RPs gained experience, and they never ran companies.
 Even the big four never ran the companies and lacked the entrepreneurial skills and expertise to run the companies.
 Even the lawmakers who enacted the laws did not know how the companies were run.
-In the company changing a management is not possible and if done overnight the company can be finished , this is a very tricky situation.
-That’s why entrepreneurs are struggling to keep their flock together who know their job and everything is not black and white and governed by the laws that happen wherever the government functions runs on the system and processes whether they are being adhered or not.
+In the company changing management is not possible, and if done overnight, the company can be finished; this is a very tricky situation.
+That’s why entrepreneurs are struggling to keep their flock together who know their job, and everything is not black and white and governed by the laws that happen wherever the government functions runs on the system and processes whether they are being adhered to or not.

-Now, people who have been running the companies know that one day the company’s valuation will take a big dip as soon as this announcement is made in the media because all the stakeholders will stop investing money and time.
+Now, people running the companies know that one day the company’s valuation will take a big dip as soon as this announcement is made in the media because all the stakeholders will stop investing money, time and effort as they become insecure about the company.
 The company will take a big hit.
 All the stakeholders or customers get a jolt about what will happen next to the company.

 The customers are swayed away by the competitors with bad stories.
-Employees become insecure, and suppliers are entirely in the dark about what will happen next.
+Employees become insecure, and suppliers worry about what will happen next.

 The IBBI guidelines do not mention the handover of the company or employees or procedures for dealing with an existing entrepreneur and the employees, suppliers, distributors, or customers.
 How to run the current concern as a going concern, and everything is left to the RP and his team, supported by the team provided by the companies that have hired the employees, and now the loot maar starts.
 Banks generally do not want to invest, and now the company that is at this stage and having cash flow issues and other issues is paying the bills of RP and his team, which can’t contribute to running the company.
 They only try to scare the promoter and employees with their powers.
-Most of the good employees leave the company, and a significant portion of expenses are done in the name of following processes and procedures.
+Most good employees leave the company, and a significant portion of expenses are done in the name of following processes and procedures.
 The company becomes broke in no time.
-The company which goes in to the NCLT already has very tight fund flow position and moment they enter they start charging the company for various people and processes which becomes a big burden on the company which is already stressed and most of the time banks don’t invest money to save the cash crunched company and these big four make fat bills in the name of processes, people and legal expenses which become the sure shot recipe for company closing down and going for the liquidation.
-Once the running company closed down its value is eroded completely.
-This has happened to most of the companies which went in to the NCLT.
-First the running companies are closed down by these people and then sold to buyer at the 5% to 20% of the value of the company on the valuation which was taken over by them.
-The valuation of the company is a standard procedure which they have to get it done by two valuers, one should get the data from the IBBI that how many companies are sold at the same valuation or more when these big fours entered the company.
-If they have eroded the valuation than who is responsible that.
-Is Entrepeneur is responsible for that destruction as he is kept out of the company from day these firms’ takeover.
-The RP and these big fours don’t involve the Entrepeneur even in the valuation process and don’t give him valuation reports in the name of law but once everything is sold at the throw away prices, they demand the rest of the money from the Entrepeneur.
+The company which goes into the NCLT already has a very tight fund flow position, and the moment they enter, they start charging the company for various people and processes, which becomes an enormous burden on the company, which is already stressed and most of the time banks don’t invest money to save the cash crunched company.
+These big four make fat bills in the name of processes, people and legal expenses, which become the sure-shot recipe for a company closing down and going for liquidation.
+Once the running company closes down, its value is eroded completely.
+This has happened to most of the companies which went into the NCLT.
+First, the running companies are closed down by these people and then sold to buyers at 5% to 20% of the company’s value on the valuation they took over.
+The valuation of the company is a standard procedure in which they have to get it done by two valuers; one should get the data from the IBBI on how many companies are sold at the same valuation or more when these big fours entered the company if they have eroded the valuation than who is responsible that.
+Is the entrepreneur responsible for that destruction as he is kept out of the company from the day these firms take over?
+The RP and these big fours don’t involve the entrepreneur even in the valuation process and don’t give him valuation reports in the name of the law.
+Still, once everything is sold at throw-away prices, they demand the rest from the entrepreneur.

-Why to keep promoter out of the valuation is a big question mark so his company is taken over and he doesn’t get a chance to show to the valuer what he has created as the promoter is the first and the last person in the small and mid-size company to tell the valuer what is lying where and how much it can be sold and to whom which can be valued by the valuers independently. but not involving the promoter in the valuation and not telling him the valuation after the valuation is done is itself is my fundamental right being denied to me.
+Why keep the promoter out of the valuation is a big question mark, so his company is taken over.
+He doesn’t get a chance to show the valuer what he has created as the promoter is the first and the last person in the small and mid-size company to tell the valuer what is lying where and how much it can be valued and to whom can be sold but that not the valuer’s concern.
+But not involving the promoter in the valuation and not telling him the valuation after it is done is a fundamental right being denied to the entrepreneur.

 How Are Suppliers Affected?